nonetrix/NARBS/README.md

 - bspwmrc isn't executable by default
 - ProtonVPN doesn't seem to work out of the box and breaks internet connection due to configuration problem
 - missing zsh configs(I plan to use starship and bash soon)
+- random shit doesn't install I don't know how fuck this
 ```

 ## Installation: